 “There are always flowers for those who want to see them.”

-Explore a flower, hold it in your gaze, in your hand, smell it, touch it, see it with reverence that acknowledges its very being and the beauty of its existence.
-Then you will simultaneously contact that same beingness which you also are.
-Not as a separate thing, “me” and “the flower” but as one thing; one seeing, one spirit in all its myriad expressions.
+Explore a flower, hold it in your gaze, in your hand, smell it, touch it, see it with reverence that acknowledges its very being and the beauty of that.
+Then you will simultaneously contact that same being which you also are.
+Not as a separate thing, “me” and “the flower “ but as one thing; one seeing, one spirit in all its myriad expressions.

 To contemplate the flower is to introduce our self to our Self.
-To know our being not only sensually or as a thought, which is of course all well and good, but to intuit our subtle underlying essence, to apprehend that that which sees and that which is seen are one and the same mystery, and to tremble like flower petals in this gentle breeze of subtle recognition.
+To know our being not only sensually or as a thought, but to re-cognize our essence, to apprehend that that which sees and that which is seen are one and the same mystery, and to tremble like flower petals in this gentle breeze of subtle being.
 This is the movement of life, moment to moment.
 At once, living and dying.
 At once, here and not here.
 At once, known and not known.